Brightiya/web_apps/README.md

-A great computer scientist in the making- Bright Osahenhen Iyahen
+A great computer scientist in the making-Bright Osahenhen Iyahen